 Accountants are transforming static reporting by adding visualizations and can provide analysis on the go by using slice and dice capabilities embedded in their financial data tools.

-The future of financial statements is to provide a real-time profit and loss summary for every department in the company to view live profit information down to the earnings before income taxes level for all of customers.
+The future of financial statements provides a real-time profit and loss summary for every department in the company to view live profit information down to the earnings before income taxes level for all of customers.
 This is so everyone is aware of year-to-date revenue and understand the true cost to serve and account for returns, order size and second orders.

 The era of preparing month-end and quarter-end accounts is transforming to active analysis.